Is a Rhino a Dinosaur? Unraveling the Myths and Understanding Evolutionary History

 Convergent Evolution: Similar Adaptations, Different Origins

 The superficial similarities between some rhinos and certain dinosaurs are a prime example of convergent evolution.
-This process describes how unrelated species can develop similar traits due to similar environmental pressures.
-For instance, the horns of some rhinos and the horns or bony structures on the heads of some ceratopsian dinosaurs (like Triceratops) are analogous traits.
+On top of that, this process describes how unrelated species can develop similar traits due to similar environmental pressures.
+Practically speaking, for instance, the horns of some rhinos and the horns or bony structures on the heads of some ceratopsian dinosaurs (like Triceratops) are analogous traits.
 They both likely served as defensive weapons or tools for intraspecies competition, but they evolved independently in different lineages over millions of years.
 The underlying bone structure and developmental pathways are entirely different.

 Skeletal Differences: A Deeper Look